SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    display(customers.distinct())
     ```

-4. **Run (1)** the modified code to view the customers who have purchased the *Road-250 Red, 52* product.
-Note that you can "chain" multiple functions together so that the output of one function becomes the input for the next - in this case, the dataframe created by the **select** method is the source dataframe for the **where** method that is used to apply filtering criteria.
+4. **Run (1)** the modified code cell to display the customers who purchased the Road-250 Red, 52 product.
+Note that you can chain multiple DataFrame functions together.
+Here, the **output (2)** of the select method serves as the input for the where method, allowing you to apply filtering directly to the selected columns.

     ![](./Images2/1/t4-4.png)